Last Updated on

 Mode of Delivery

 The position of the baby inside the womb, vertex or breech, majorly decides the mode of delivery.
 The baby is delivered either vaginally or through C-section, depending on factors like the position of the foetus, health of the mother and the babies, stage of pregnancy, etc.

 Usually, a vaginal delivery is done only when there are no complications.
-In the case of twins, if both babies are in a head down (vertex) position, a normal vaginal delivery is possible.
+In the case of twins, if both babies are in a head-down (vertex) position, normal vaginal delivery is possible.
 However, a normal vaginal delivery also is performed in an operation theatre for catering to any kind of emergency.

 Multiple Pregnancy Risks